Al-Andalus Mosque

-Al-Andalus Mosque (Mezquita de al-Ándalus) is a mosque in the neighbourhood of Arroyo del Cuarto city of Málaga, Andalusia, Spain.
+Al-Andalus Mosque (Mezquita de al-Ándalus) is a Sunni Islam mosque in the neighbourhood of Arroyo del Cuarto city of Málaga, Andalusia, Spain.

 Structure

-The mosque has 4,000 square meters and two entrances, one for men and one for women.
+The mosque is 4000 m2 in area and two entrances, one for men and one for women.
 It has a kindergarten, an auditorium for 200 people, three prayer rooms, classrooms, library or Arabic classes are taught among other services.
 It has a capacity for 1,000 people, making it one of the largest mosques in Europe.